Tag: AI

 • The indoor training effect

 feb 17, 2025 Scientists thought this would make AI worse but it made it smarter Note by Adam Zewe, MIT, about the work by Serena Bono and Spandan Madan in AAAI 2025 (see PDF here).
-SciTechDaily Read more
+SciTechDaily See more related work from the lab: Read more

 • Using computational models to improve visual learning